telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 ## Contact us

-Suppose you have more questions or need assistance configuring your iOS device alongside Fiddler Everywhere, then you can reach out to our support team through the [**Contact Support**]({%slug file-menu%}#contact-support) option.
+If you have more questions or need help configuring your iOS device alongside Fiddler Everywhere, then you can reach out to our support team through the [**Contact Support**]({%slug file-menu%}#contact-support) option.